almotasim90/DPI/Send_Emails.md

 	# Set a default account
 	account default : surf

-**NOTE** if your account supports two-factory authentication, then you need extra steps:
+**NOTE** If your account supports two-factor authentication, then you need extra steps:
-	Create a custom app in you Gmail security settings.
+	Create a custom app in your Gmail security settings.
-		1. Log-in into Gmail with your account
+		1. Log in into Gmail with your account
 		2. Navigate to https://security.google.com/settings/security/apppasswords
 		3. In 'select app' choose 'custom', give it an arbitrary name and press generate
 		4. It will give you 16 chars token.
-	Use the token as password in combination with your full Gmail account and two factor authentication will not be required.
-For other account providers you can set authentication off.
+	Use the token as a password in combination with your full Gmail account and two-factor authentication will not be required.
+For other account providers, you can set authentication off.

 ### Sending email using MSMTP

 You can use the following command to send a simple email using MSMPT:

-		$ echo "Hello this is sending email using msmtp" | msmtp <receiver email>
+		$ echo "Hello this is sending an email using msmtp" | msmtp <receiver email>

 However, If you want to send an email with attachments, then install Mutt.